Daniel-Mietchen/2016-aesir/primary.rst

 for document equivalence, different versions, or plagiarized text.

 Distributed commenting and aggregation of pre/post-publication peer review of literature.
-Basically, a way to take comments from multiple locations and link them directly to the relevant text, pubmed records, etc.
+This would provide a way to take comments from multiple locations and link them directly to the relevant text, pubmed records, and database links.

 Back citation from future literature, including identification of retracted citations, comments, and blog posts on the work and derived